CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them, we’ll go to our open shell window.

 First let’s find out where we are by running a command called **pwd** (which stands for “**print working directory**”).
-Directories are like places - at any time while we are using the shell we are in exactly one place, called our current working directory.** Commands mostly read and write files in the current working directory**, i.e. “here”, so knowing where you are before running a command is important. pwd shows you where you are:
+Directories are like places - at any time while we are using the shell we are in exactly one place, called our current working directory. **Commands mostly read and write files in the current working directory**, i.e. “here”, so knowing where you are before running a command is important. **pwd shows you where you are**:

 .. code-block:: bash